Eastern Ukraine: Politics

 A large majority of voters in eastern Ukraine (83% or more in each oblast) approved Ukraine's declaration of independence in the 1991 referendum, though the majority was not as big as in the west.

 A 2007 survey by the Razumkov Centre asked "Would you like to have your region separated from Ukraine and joined another state?"
 In eastern Ukraine, 77.9% of respondents disagreed, 10.4% agreed, and the rest were undecided.

 In elections, voters of the eastern (and southern) oblasts of Ukraine voted for parties (Communist Party of Ukraine (CPU), Party of Regions) and presidential candidates (Viktor Yanukovych) with a pro-Russian and status quo platform.
 The electorate of CPU and Party of Regions was very loyal to them.
 But following the 2014 Ukrainian Revolution the Party of Regions collapsed and the CPU was banned and declared illegal.

 In a poll conducted by the Kyiv International Institute of Sociology in the first half of February 2014, 25.8% of those polled in eastern Ukraine believed that "Ukraine and Russia must unite into a single state", nationwide this percentage was 12.5%.

 In 2014, the 2014 pro-Russian unrest in Ukraine took place in parts of eastern Ukraine.
-Some protesters allegedly came from Russia to support the unrest.
+Some protesters came from Russia to support the unrest.
 The war in Donbas resulted in thousands of deaths and over a million people leaving their homes.
 Today, parts of the region are controlled by the self-proclaimed and internationally not-recognized Donetsk People's Republic and Luhansk People's Republic.
 On 24 February 2022, the region became the scene of the eastern Ukraine offensive.

 A November 2015 poll carried out by Rating Group Ukraine in the Donetsk and Luhansk oblasts, except in the Donetsk People's Republic (DPR) and the Luhansk People's Republic (LPR)-controlled areas, found that 75% of residents wanted the entire Donbas region to stay in Ukraine, 7% said that it should join Russia, 1% wanted it to become an independent country, and 3% said that the DPR and the LPR-controlled territories should leave and the rest of Donbas remain in Ukraine.
 When asked if Russian-speaking citizens are under pressure or threat, 82% said 'no' and 11% said 'yes'.
 2% "definitely" and 7% "somewhat" supported Russia sending troops to "protect" Russian-speakers in Ukraine, while 71% did not.
 50% wanted Ukraine to remain a unitary country, 14% wanted it to be a federal country, 13% said it should remain unitary but without Crimea, and 7% wanted it to be divided into several countries.
 If they had to choose between the Eurasian Customs Union and the European Union, 24% in eastern Ukraine (including Kharkiv Oblast) preferred the ECU and 20% preferred the EU (in Donbas: 33% for the ECU, 21% for the EU).
 On joining NATO, 15% were for, 15% were against, and most said that they would not vote or it was difficult to answer (in Donbas: 16% for, 47% against).
 Eastern Ukrainians were less likely to vote in parliamentary elections.